demisto/content-docs/docs/howtos/integrations/feeds.md

 * `"rawJSON"` - _required_.
 This dictionary should contain the `"value"` and `"type"` fields as well as any other unmodified data returned from the feed source about an indicator.
 * `"fields"` - _optional_.
 A dictionary that maps values to existing indicator fields defined in Cortex XSOAR where the key is the `cliname` of an indicator field.
 * `"score"` - _optional_.
 The reputation score to assign to the indicator object, scores range from 0 to 3 where 0 - None, 1 - Good, 2 - Suspicious, and 3 - Bad.
 Assign a value only if you wish to explicitly assign a score to an indicator in your code.
 Typically, indicator reputation is set at a Feed Integration configuration level by setting the `Indicator Reputation` parameter when configuring an instance.

-## Pack Structure & Naming
-New feed integrations should be inside the `Packs` directory in the `content` repository.
-Let's take an example to better understand the expected filenaming and pack structure.
-If I were developing a feed integration for `Microsoft Intune` then the pack structure would look as follows.
-Inside the `Packs` directory in the `content` repository, I would define a new pack `FeedMicrosoftIntune`.
-Inside this directory I would create an `Integrations` directory and a subdirectory within that named `FeedMicrosoftIntune` in which reside all the integration files.
-Note that while the filenames for the integration is `FeedMicrosoftIntune.py` and `FeedMicrosoftIntune.yml` for the code file and YAML file respectively that the value for the `id`, `name` and `display` fields in the YAML file would be `Microsoft Intune Feed`.
-_Note_: The advised method of creating new packs is using the [demisto-sdk](https://github.com/demisto/demisto-sdk)'s `init` command.

-## Notes
-- The integration's YAML file _must_ have the following field `fromversion: 5.5.0` because Feed Integrations are only supported from server version 5.5.0 and onwards.
-- To look at examples of Feed Integrations, take a look at The Packs in the [content repository](https://github.com/demisto/content/tree/master/Packs) that start with `Feed`.